clj-commons/manifold/docs/deferred.md

 In this example, `c` is declared within a normal `let` binding, and as such we can't treat it as if it were realized.

 It can be helpful to think of `let-flow` as similar to Prismatic's [Graph](https://github.com/prismatic/plumbing#graph-the-functional-swiss-army-knife) library, except that the dependencies between values are inferred from the code, rather than explicitly specified.
-Used sparingly, this can be an extremely powerful way to choreograph concurrent operations.
+Comparisons to core.async's go-routines are less accurate, since `let-flow` allows for concurrent execution of independent paths within the bindings, whereas operations within a go-routine are inherently sequential.